visionspacetec/sle-provider/README.md

 To setup the local password database, for the HTTP Basic authentication schema, open authentication_db.py, enter a username-password combination in the empty fields and run the script.
+This is only needed when using the REST management API.
 ```python
 from sleprovider.management.security.authManager import AuthManager
 user = ''  # Enter username here